wootzapp/docusaurus-www/docs/important/privacy.md

 ## 8. Changes to This Privacy Policy

 We may update this Privacy Policy from time to time.
-When we do, we will revise the “Last Updated” date at the top of this document and notify you via our Services or email if the changes are significant.
+When we do, we will revise the "Last Updated" date at the top of this document and notify you via our Services or email if the changes are significant.
 Your continued use of our Services constitutes your acceptance of the updated Policy.

 ## 9. Contact Us